Purple loosestrife (Lythrum salicaria) is an herbaceous perennial wetland plant.

 Purple loosestrife forms homogeneous stands that out compete and replace native wetland plants that are necessary to support wildlife.
 Furthermore, it is prolific seed producer, an individual plant may produce up to one million seeds in a single season.

 Leaves: simple, usually opposite on stems but sometimes alternate or bunched in whorls.
 Lanced shaped, without petioles.
 Edges are smooth, sometimes downy.

-Flowers: showy, individual flowers have 5 or 6 pink petals that are 0.5 – 0.75” across and surround small yellow centers.
-Closely attached to the stem.
-Bloom from the bottom of the flower spike to the top from early July to September.
+Flowers: showy, individual flowers have 5 or 6 pink petals that are 0.5″ – 0.75” across.
+Petals surround small yellow centers and are closely attached to the stem.
+Flowers bloom from the bottom of the flower spike to the top from early July to September.

 Seeds: born in capsules that burst at maturity in late July or August.
 Single stems can produce 100,000 to 300,000 seeds annually.
 The seeds can live 20 months submerged underwater.
 Water, animals, boats and humans assist in transporting the seeds.

 Stems: 1 – 50 per plant, upright, stiff, usually four sided, green to purple, often branching, making the plant bushy in appearance.

 Root system: consists of a large woody tap root with fibrous rhizomes.
 Rhizomes spread rapidly and aid in plant reproduction.

 Biological control: considered the best option for large-scale infestation.
 Four insects have been approved by the USDA as biological control agents for purple loosestrife: a root-mining weevil (Hylobius transversovittatus), two leaf-feeding beetles (Galerucella calmariensis and Galerucella pusilla), and a leaf-eating weevil (Nanophyes marmoratus).
 We recommend Galerucella beetles, which feed almost exclusively on purple loosestrife.